 So, who likes Daylight Saving?
 People who make money off it, duh.
 That includes golf courses and other sports and tourism interests, along with retailers, who are pleased that come spring, people have an extra hour of daylight to squander dropping bucks in their establishments, though now that we’re all shopping online, that argument’s got tatters.
 Who doesn’t like DST?
 Me and all the millions of other Americans who don’t get enough sleep.
 Also, farmers, but they’re preoccupied with filing for bankruptcy.
 Who else?
 All intelligent folks everywhere.

 The thing is, America, DST merely grants you the illusion that you can manipulate the fourth dimension.
 You can’t.
 You’re not Doc Brown.
 Even Doc Brown isn’t Doc Brown.
-Do you remember how old he looked in that Back to the Future Day YouTube video?
+Do you remember how old he looked in that Back to the Future Day YouTube video a while back?
 Human beings have arranged their lives around the rising and setting of the sun for millions of years.
 It’s typical modern hubris to think we can improve on that.
 Daylight Saving Time is killing us.
 It increases your chances of having a heart attack or stroke, increases air pollution, decreases economic production, causes skin cancer, and has been linked to increased rates of depression and suicide.
 It’s damned inconvenient, and nonsensical, too.
-Why disrupt our lives this way every spring and then disrupt them all over again come fall?
+Why disrupt our lives this way every fall and then disrupt them all over again come spring?
 The only possible plus of DST is that it served as a reminder to put new batteries in your smoke detectors, but now that those come with 10-year batteries, even that’s moot.
 The only people still arguing in favor of Daylight Saving Time are dissolute drunks who live for that one extra hour at the bar every autumn, plus neo-Nazis, entomologists and golfers.
 And who wants to be on their side?

 Follow @SandyHingston on Twitter.